JimDuggan/EPE/ABM/01 Doors/README.md

 * It then transforms this number to a proportion.

-* A rendom number between 0 and 1 is then generated.
+* A random number between 0 and 1 is then generated.
 For example, let's say the number 0.25 is generated.

 * If this is less than the proportion, the patch will flip to blue.

 And this is the essence of our agent-based model.
 We could program this is many languages, but here we will use NetLogo, because it is specifically designed to help you develop agent-based models.

-### Coding in NetLogo
+### 1.3 Coding Model 1 in NetLogo
 To implement this in NetLogo, we have coded the following elements

 #### to go procedure